Women in the Haitian Revolution: Punishments for Haitian women

-Because of the high involvement of women in the Haitian Revolution, colonial French military forces let go of their plans to institute gender-specific punishments.
+Because of the high involvement of Black Haitian women in the Haitian Revolution, colonial French military forces let go of their plans to institute gender-specific punishments.
 When captured, women revolutionaries were executed alongside men, only occasionally receiving special treatment on the basis of their gender.
 Sanité Bélair, a Black freedwoman who served as a lieutenant in the army of Toussaint L'Ouverture, was sentenced to death following her capture.
 At the moment of her execution, she refused to be blindfolded by her executioners and is documented to have stared them in the eyes as she died.